pantheon-systems/documentation/source/content/horizontal-scalability.md

 ### Basic Plan Sites

-Basic plan sites do not have overage protection.
-If a change in traffic behavior exceeds the 25,000 visit cap the plan will be upgraded to Performance, with a corresponding change to the bill in the applicable billing period.
+Basic Sites do not have overage protection.
+If a Basic Site exceeds the 25,000 visit cap in any given month, the site plan will be automatically upgraded to the [Performance plan](https://pantheon.io/plans/performance-pricing) whose visit limit accommodates the site's traffic.

 For more information, see [Traffic Limits and Overages](/traffic-limits).